raniellyferreira/varnish-libvmod-file/README.rst

 STRING xreader.errmsg()
 -----------------------

-Returns the error message for any error condition determined the last time the file was checked, or a message indicating that there was no error.
+Return the error message for any error condition determined the last time the file was checked, or a message indicating that there was no error.